SeedPuller/Palware/README.md

+# Warning
+-  This application is under development and may cause errors.
+DO NOT use in Production Mode, yet.

 # About
 - Palware is a threat finder/ WebSite Security Assistant wich :
     - Finds and alert/block malicious files like Web Shellers , Backdoors and etc.